-To post a trip report, you must first register and create an account.
+To post a trip report, you must first create an account.
 That can be accomplished be clicking on this link and completing the online form.
 Pay special attention to the username and nickname you choose.
 The nickname will be displayed with every trip report you post and the username will displayed in the url of the page listing all of your trip reports.
 The nickname can be easily changed at any time; the username can never be changed.
 Once you complete the online form you will receive a conformation email; follow the link in that email and you are all set to start posting.

 Once you have registered, click on this link to post a trip report.
 This will take you to the "Add New Post" page in the WordPress backend.
 (If you are instead directed to a dashboard, just click on "Posts" > "Add New" in the left sidebar.)
 The easiest way to write a trip report is to use the visual editor that is automatically enabled, although mountaineers experienced with HTML may also want write directly in HTML, which can be accomplished by selecting the "text" tab next to the "visual" tab.
 Switching between "text" and "visual" will not result in the lose of any content: even if some content entered in HTML does not render in the visual editor it will still display once published.